Neutrino Mass, Vacuum Stability and Higgs Inflation with Vector-Like Quarks and a Single Right-Handed Neutrino: Conclusion

 The primary goal of this work is to construct a phenomenologically minimal framework that simultaneously accounts for neutrino mass generation, electroweak vacuum stability, and Higgs inflation within a renormalizable extension of the Standard Model.
 To this end, we study a model containing $n$ degenerate down-type isosinglet VLQs, supplemented by a single RHN implementing a Type-I seesaw mechanism.
 The analysis is carried out using the RG-improved Higgs potential, where the running of the Higgs quartic coupling and the relevant inflationary dynamics are determined by solving the full set of RGEs, including the contributions from both the VLQs and RHN sectors.

 We first consider the SM+$(n)$VLQ+RHN framework, in which the RHN simultaneously generates light neutrino masses via the Type-I seesaw mechanism and affects the RG evolution relevant for Higgs inflation.
 We find that, for suitable choices of $n$ and $M_\mathcal{D}$, the combined effect of the VLQs and the RHN stabilizes the Higgs potential up to the Planck scale, while rendering the running of the Higgs quartic coupling remarkably smooth in the inflationary regime.
-As a consequence, the inflationary predictions in the $(n_s,r)$ plane exhibit only a mild dependence on the number of VLQs, $n$, and the VLQ mass scale $M_{\mathcal{D}}$, with the resulting trajectories clustering in a narrow region that is mostly compatible with current CMB constraints.
+To verify the validity of our stability predictions, we performed a comprehensive sensitivity analysis with respect to the top-quark mass ($m_t$) within its current $1\sigma$ and $2\sigma$ experimental intervals.
+We found that for configurations with $n \ge 4$, absolute vacuum stability is consistently maintained across the entire uncertainty range for all evaluated VLQ masses, effectively ensuring a stabilization mechanism independent of $m_t$ uncertainties.
+As a consequence, the inflationary predictions in the $(n_s, r)$ plane exhibit only a mild dependence on the number of VLQs, $n$, and the VLQ mass scale $M_{\mathcal{D}}$, with the resulting trajectories clustering in a narrow region.
+These results lie remarkably well within the 68\% CL regions favored by the latest combined CMB constraints, including the recent ACT DR6 data which accommodates the slight shift toward higher $n_s$ values.

 For comparison, we also analyze the SM+$(n)$VLQ scenario by removing the RHN contributions from the RG equations.
 While the VLQs alone can still stabilize the Higgs potential and lead to viable Higgs inflation, the resulting inflationary observables display a stronger sensitivity to the VLQ parameters.
-This behavior manifests itself as a broader spread of predictions in the $(n_s,r)$ plane, with certain parameter choices extending beyond the Planck+WMAP+BICEP/Keck confidence regions.
+This behavior manifests itself as a broader spread of predictions in the $(n_s,r)$ plane.
+Specifically, the $n=2$ case is entirely excluded by both datasets, and the $n=3$ case exhibits tension with the Planck 95\% CL at higher mass scales despite remaining compatible with ACT.
+In contrast, configurations with $n \geq 4$ maintain strong consistency across the overlapping constraints of both datasets.

 Overall, these results highlight the complementary roles of the VLQ and RHN sectors.
 The VLQs provide the dominant stabilizing effect on the Higgs potential, whereas the RHN plays a crucial role in smoothing the RG evolution in the inflationary domain and reducing the model dependence of the inflationary observables.
 Consequently, the SM+$(n)$VLQ+RHN framework emerges as a theoretically well-controlled and phenomenologically viable realization of Higgs inflation, consistent with electroweak vacuum stability and current cosmological data.